-This article explores why sitting too much is seriously bad for your health.
+This article tells you whether sitting is bad for your health.

-Sitting is a default human body posture, and when people work, socialize, study or travel, they often do so in a seated position.
-It's second nature.
+Sitting is a common body posture.
+When people work, socialize, study, or travel, they often do so in a seated position.

-Your everyday non-exercise activities, like standing, walking and even fidgeting, still burn calories.
+Your everyday non-exercise activities, such as standing, walking, and even fidgeting, still burn calories.

-Sedentary behavior, like sitting or lying down, involves very little energy expenditure.
+Sedentary behavior, including sitting and lying down, involves very little energy expenditure.
 It severely limits the calories you burn through NEAT.

-To put this in perspective, studies report that agricultural workers can burn up to 1,000 more calories per day than people working desk jobs (4).
+To put this into perspective, studies report that agricultural workers can burn up to 1,000 more calories per day than people working desk jobs (

-This is because farm workers spend most of their time walking and standing, rather than sitting in a chair.
+This is because farmworkers spend most of their time walking and standing.

-Bottom Line: Sitting or lying down uses far less energy than standing or moving.
-This is why office workers may burn up to 1,000 fewer calories a day than agricultural workers.
+Sitting or lying down uses far less energy than standing or moving.
+This is why office workers may burn up to 1,000 fewer calories per day than agricultural workers.

 This is why sedentary behavior is so closely linked to obesity.

-In fact, research shows that obese individuals sit for an average of 2 hours longer each day than lean people do (5).
+In fact, research shows that people with obesity sit for an average of two hours longer each day than do people with a normal weight (